astrolabsoftware/fink-broker/doc/deploy-cc.md

   `argocd app set fink-broker --sync-policy none`.
 - **Restarting a job** is done by deleting its `SparkApplication`; `selfHeal` recreates it identically (same night) and the operator relaunches it.
+- **A night without alerts is not a failure.** The telescope does not observe every night. `raw2science` and `distribution` wait for their upstream data until the deadline, then exit *successfully* with `No alert collected for night <N>, nothing to do`.
+The run is `COMPLETED`, no retry is triggered and the `Forbid` slot is freed for the next night.
+Before this was handled, such a night pinned both jobs indefinitely and blocked every following run.
 - **The container image is pinned independently** of the chart revision:
   `ciux` derives it from the hash of the workspace sources.
 Always deploy from a clean checkout of the tag, otherwise the image and the chart diverge.